gjmolter/github-releases-for-wordpress/README.md

 # Github Releases for WordPress

-A simple WordPress plugin that enables automatic updates for your themes and plugins directly from GitHub repositories.
+GitHub Releases for WordPress is a lightweight plugin that streamlines the process of updating your WordPress themes and plugins by leveraging GitHub repositories.
+Whether you’re managing public or private repositories, this plugin ensures your installations stay up-to-date with the latest releases.

 ## Installation